 Lips pulled back are a challenging or warning sign, especially when combined with a snarl

+If you are reading the newspaper, for example, your dog may nudge your hand to try to get your attention

 attention.
-If you are reading the newspaper, for example, your dog may nudge your hand to try to get

-wants attention.
-Maybe he has been taught how to shake hands and knows he can get positive
+Maybe he has been taught how to shake hands and knows he can get positive attention that way.

-attention that way.
-While paw lifting is most likely an invitation to play, your dog might be telling you
+While paw lifting is most likely an invitation to play, your dog might be telling you something else.

-eyes light up.
-He's saying, "I want to play," whether it's to another dog or to a human.
-He may
+light up.
+He’s saying, “I want to play,” whether it’s to another dog or to a human.
+He may perform this

-perform this friendly, attention-seeking trick when you're serious and he wants to change your tone.
+friendly, attention-seeking trick when you’re serious and he wants to change your tone.
+Accept his

 Chesapeake Bay Retrievers are known for curling their upper lips whenever they feel happy.

-sometimes exhibit what is known as a "submissive grin," which is a type of appeasement gesture.
+exhibit what is known as a “submissive grin,” which is a type of appeasement gesture.
+This behaviour is

 A relaxed tail means that a dog is calm and at peace.